ruricolist/overlord/README.md

 # Overlord

-Overlord is an experimental build system for Common Lisp, inspired by [Redo][].

-Overlord addresses two problems which might seem unrelated, but which, on closer examination, turn out to the same problem:

-1. It lets you reproducibly specify the desired state of a Lisp system which is to be saved as an image.
+Overlord is a build system written in Common Lisp.
+It is a real build system, with the features you would expect of any reasonably modern build system: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.
+It also solves certain problems specific to Lisp programming (namely, it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image.)

-2. It provides a general-purpose build system (a superset of [Make][], inspired by [Redo][]).

-Overlord expects to be used alongside ASDF, with ASDF responsible for compiling and loading Lisp code, and Overlord doing everything else.

-For more discussion of the thinking behind Overlord, how it relates to Redo and other build systems, [consult the wiki][wiki].
+For more discussion of the thinking behind Overlord and how it relates to other build systems, [consult the wiki][wiki].

 ## Advice for users

-Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].
+Before using Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

 Note that, to run the test suite, you will need to